 While we’ve got a ways to go before the next Winter Olympics, heading to Beijing, China in February of 2022, kids can still draw inspiration from – and try out a couple of – its iconic sports right now.
 Namely, figure skating and curling.

 Want to know a bit more about these two wintertime activities – and how your kids can get involved if they want to be future curlers or skaters?

 Kids figure skating

-The twirls, jumps and those beautiful costumes make figure skating a fan favorite – and this popular sport draws plenty of kids, sometimes by watching Winter Olympics or visiting the latest Disney on Ice show.
+The twirls, jumps and those beautiful costumes make figure skating a fan favorite.
+And this popular sport draws plenty of kids, sometimes by watching Winter Olympics or visiting the latest Disney on Ice show.

-Did you know that 13 of the contending 2014 figure skaters did some training locally at the Detroit Skating Club in Bloomfield Hills?
-Skaters from the United States, Canada, Italy, Australia and Japan have been hard at work for about eight hours a day all year, says Rachel Bauld-Lee, director of skating and the ice show as well as national resident coach at DSC.
+Skaters from the United States, Canada, Italy, Australia and Japan have practiced hard here for about eight hours a day all year, says Rachel Bauld-Lee, director of skating and the ice show and a national resident coach at DSC.

 Parents and kids should know that “falling is how you learn” in figure skating, Bauld-Lee adds, and that even the experienced skaters fall.